 Applicants to all graduate programs at George Mason University must meet the admission standards and application requirements for graduate study as specified in Graduate Admissions Policies and Bachelor's/Accelerated Master's Degrees policies.
 For information specific to this accelerated master's program, please visit the College of Public Health website.

-Students will be considered for admission into the BAM Pathway after completion of a minimum of 60 credits, completion of NUTR 295 Introduction to Nutrition (Mason Core) or equivalent, completion of BIOL 124 Human Anatomy and Physiology I or BIOL 213 Cell Structure and Function (Mason Core) or equivalent, and a minimum overall GPA of 3.25.
+Students will be considered for admission into the BAM Pathway after completion of a minimum of 60 credits, completion of NUTR 295 Introduction to Nutrition (Mason Core) or equivalent, completion of BIOL 124 Human Anatomy and Physiology I or BIOL 213 Cell Structure and Function and BIOL 215 Cell Structure and Function Laboratory or equivalent, and a minimum overall GPA of 3.25.

 Students who are accepted into the BAM Pathway will be allowed to register for graduate level courses after successful completion of a minimum of 75 undergraduate credits and course-specific prerequisites.